 Hoarding opioids is incredibly problematic because of the inherent dangers of painkiller opioids.
 Repeated use of opioids leads to neurobiological changes in the brain that contribute to opiate dependence and addiction.
-Opiate dependence refers to the development of tolerance, in which more and more of the drug is needed to achieve the same level of effect.
+Opiate dependence refers to the development of tolerance, in which a person must take more and more of the drug to achieve the same level of effect.
 Dependence also may include withdrawal symptoms that manifest when the drug is not available.
 Some level of opiate dependence occurs in anyone who takes prescription opioids over an extended period of time.

 Addiction, on the other hand, refers to repeated drug-seeking behavior that occurs in some people who use opiates.
 Addiction often develops in people who use drugs to numb psychological or emotional pain.
 They may constantly seek ways to obtain and use the drug despite experiencing negative consequences at work, school, or in family life.

 Finally, use of prescription opioids can lead to overdose.
 Because opioids are central nervous system depressants, they slow down your heart rate and breathing.
 Taking too much opioids can cause your breathing to slow to dangerous levels or even stop completely.
 Although overdoses can sometimes be reversed if caught quickly, they often end in death.